-The standard warranty contained in the seller's standard conditions of sale (as set forth in Price Sheet 150) does not apply to manual PME Pad-Mounted Gear where fuse units, fuse unit end-fittings, holders, refill units, or switch blades of other than S&C manufacture are used in conjunction with S&C SME Mountings.
-Nor does it apply to manual PME Pad-Mounted Gear where other than Fault Fiter® Electronic Power Fuses, S&C Switch Blades, or the current-limiting fuses listed in Table 2 of S&C Information Bulletin 660-50 are used in conjunction with Fault Fiter Electronic Power Fuse mountings and S&C Holders designed therefore, or when current-limiting fuses are applied other than as set forth in the "Recommended Voltage Ratings" section of S&C Information Bulletin 660-50.
+The standard warranty contained in the seller's standard conditions of sale (as set forth in Price Sheet 150) does not apply to source-transfer PME Pad-Mounted Gear where fuse units, fuse-unit end fittings, holders, refill units, or switch blades of other than S&C manufacture are used in conjunction with S&C SME Mountings.
+Nor does it apply to S&C source-transfer PME Pad-Mounted Gear where other than Fault Fiter® Electronic Power Fuses, S&C Switch Blades, or the current-limiting fuses listed in Table 2 of S&C Information Bulletin 660-50 are used in conjunction with Fault Fiter Electronic Power Fuse mountings and S&C Holders designed therefore, or when current-limiting fuses are applied other than as set forth under the "Recommended Voltage Ratings" section of S&C Specification Bulletin 660-50.